meghana-ps/Industrial_data_pipeline-/Industrial_data_pipeline--main/scr/README.md

 - To reliable analytics and decision support

+# Taks
+- Perform pre-processing and normalization steps
+- Validating and restructuring
+- Filtering records based on target attributes or any condition
+- Categorising records into predefined groups based on numerical thresholds
+- Computing total metric as a combination of multiple input fields

 ## Overview About The Given Data Sets
 The give datasets,
-1) Consists structured information about various recipies with their name, ingredients, preparation method which also contains images and URLS.
+- Consists structured information about various recipies with their name, ingredients, preparation method which also contains images and URLS.
-2) Are in .json format
-3) Contains mix of categorical, numerical,textual, time based, Semi-structure, structured data
+- Contains mix of categorical, numerical,textual, time based, Semi-structure, structured data
-4) Description of Columns,
+- Description of Columns,
      - name : tells the name of recipe
      - ingredients : gives the list of ingredients needed to prepare the particular dish
      - URL : URL that links to the recipe source of the dish